 I remember looking at the definition for adultery in one dictionary.
 It said, "to commit adultery" and then something about "marital infidelity".
 Not very helpful.
 What does help is to know the source for the word adultery.
 Adulteration means to mix.
 The seventh commandment is not just about marital adulteration which is a mixing of seed in a married woman.
 There are statutes in the scripture that explain each commandment.
 Adulteration is forbidden for farm seed, animals and cloth.
 These are all health regulations at the very least.
 Hybridized plants are plants that God did not create and may lack nutrition.
 Even clothing that is made of man made materials may not absorb sweat and that is a health issue.

 Mixing of different peoples also has implications that most ignore.
 One could check with medical knowledge, anthropology and history for some clues as to why.
 Better yet one might read the seventh commandment as, "Thou shall not adulterate".
-The Septuagint is a bit more direct in the Greek in that is says, "Thou shall not mongrelize".
+This includes the idea of miscegenation.
+The Septuagint and the Greek New Testament also agree in the Greek in that is says, "Thou shall not mongrelize".
 That one is pretty tough for most people to hear these days, but God said it.
 It is what God actually said in his word and if you dig a bit deeper you will see that adulteration has that same meaning.